taimur1511/devops-learning-/overthewire/bandit/level-12-13/README.md

 <img width="1044" height="392" alt="image" src="https://github.com/user-attachments/assets/3d66b222-9940-4121-a69b-3b8b429968bf" />

 This part took me a while as i had to continuously decompress files and used commands based off of the file type.
-The manual pages came in handy as they showed the commands i needed to use t decompress files.
+The manual pages came in handy as they showed the commands i needed to use to decompress files.
 I also used available resources online.

 I had to keep decompressing and extracting files until it became an ASCII text file.